Dyson v Registrar of Trade Marks: Facts

 Since 1993, the British vacuum-cleaner manufacturer Dyson has manufactured and marketed the Dual Cyclone vacuum cleaner, which collects dirt and dust in a transparent plastic container instead of a bag.

 On 10 December 1996, Dyson lodged an application at the Registry for the registration of several trade marks under Class 9 of the Nice Classifiaction, which is ‘[a]pparatus for cleaning, polishing and shampooing floors and carpets; vacuum cleaners; carpet shampooers; floor polishers; parts and fittings for all the aforesaid goods’.
 That application was assigned to Dyson on 5 February 2002.
 Dyson described the 3D-shape trade marks as ‘[...] a transparent bin or collection chamber forming part of the external surface of a vacuum cleaner as shown in the representation’.

 The application was rejected by the Registrar, upon which Dyson brought an appeal against that decision before the High Court of Justice of England and Wales, Chancery Division.

 Before the High Court, questions arose about the distinctive character of marks and about descriptive marks, which are two grounds for refusing trade mark appliactions.
-This has lead to the High Court staying the proceedings and referring the following questions to the European Court of Justice: 1.
+This has led to the High Court staying the proceedings and referring the following questions to the European Court of Justice: 1.
 In a situation where an applicant has used a sign (which is not a shape) which consists of a feature which has a function and which forms part of the appearance of a new kind of article, and the applicant has, until the date of application, had a de facto monopoly in such articles, is it sufficient, in order for the sign to have acquired a distinctive character within the meaning of Article 3(3) of [the Directive], that a significant proportion of the relevant public has by the date of application for registration come to associate the relevant goods bearing the sign with the applicant and no other manufacturer?